LearnLanguageswith Us!Start Learning!

 We’ve worked with partners like Grassroots Indigenous Multimedia to preserve Ojibwe (a Native American language spoken by the Chippewa), giving the people passionate about Ojibwe the tools and resources needed to take action.
 The resulting learning materials are available free in Transparent Language Online for Libraries, so if you’d like to explore Ojibwe, all you need now is a library card.

 Our latest efforts toward endangered language preservation have been in partnership with BASAbali, an organization dedicated to the threatened language of Balinese.
 BASAbali has just launched the first multimedia materials for the teaching of Balinese.
 The project went live on February 11, 2013, and is distributed free of charge to nonprofit organizations and community groups.
 Individuals interested in learning Balinese can access these materials for a small fee ($25 or by donation).
-You can see a sample of the finished software below:

 “Threatened with decline from nationalism, globalization, and technology, the Balinese are in a unique position to revitalize their language for themselves and as a gift to the rest of the world,” says Alissa Stern, Executive Director at BASAbali.
 “Transparent Language’s generous donation of their software, their technical expertise, and their support of Balinese is helping this to happen.”